>

-Alaska Rainbow Trout
+Alaska Rainbow Trout Fishing Techniques

-Powerboat vs Drift Fishing
+Powerboat vs. Drift Fishing

 The drifts are run with oars, while the motor is used to run back up river to make another pass.
 Unlike the powerboat, drift boats start and take out at two locations and are always moving down stream towards the takeout.
 Low or clear water can make the drift boat more effective since it is quieter in the drift.
-Drift boat fishing is a more traditional way to fish a river, and also produces great days on the water.
+Drift boat fishing is a more traditional way to fish a river and produces great days on the water.

 Fly Fishing vs. Float Fishing